 A nonprofit organization asked us to look at its benefits as it continually experienced high and increasing premiums.
 The benefits were not great.
 In fact, the organization’s 2010 premiums were $526.12 for individuals and $1,683.62 for families.
 It was an 80/20 coinsurance with a $3,000 deductible and $6,000 out-of-pocket maximum–and this was before Obamacare!

 We surveyed the 52 employees and discussed what was important to them and how they used their benefits.
 We quickly realized the problem: WEIGHT.
 In fact, 20 percent of the group was morbidly obese (meaning a body mass index of 35 or higher) and 55 percent were obese (having a BMI greater than 30).
 The loss ratio had to be high.

 Because the client had less than 100 employees and was using a fully-insured health insurance product, the actual loss numbers were not available.
 However, we were able to determine the issues through interviews and medical statements.
 We also knew that:

 - A 1 percent reduction in weight, blood pressure, glucose and cholesterol risk factors would save the organization $83 to $103 annually in terms of medical costs per person.
 (325)

 - People who increased physical activity (to at least 2 ½ hours a week) and achieved a 5 to 7 percent weight loss reduced their risk of developing type 2 diabetes by 58 percent, regardless of race, ethnicity or gender.
 (323)

-Obviously, human behavior cannot modified unless an individual is ready and willing to change.
+Obviously, human behavior cannot be modified unless an individual is ready and willing to change.
 And certainly a lifetime of poor eating habits will not turn around overnight.
 This takes time.